joemaller/vagrant-dev-box/README.md

 The playbooks are designed around Ubuntu/Debian flavored servers, software is installed with **apt** and all testing was done on Ubuntu 14.

 #### Databases
-Rather than risk obliterating any current database, existing dumpfiles will be loaded into a new database alongside whatever was in use.
+Rather than risk obliterating any current database, existing dumpfiles are loaded into a new database alongside whatever was in use.
 This way rolling back the database is as simple as switching the webapp's configuration to point at a different database.
 While wasteful of disk space and not strictly idempotent, this seemed like the safest course of action.

 #### Security
 Non-vagrant servers are secured using recommendations from [Linode][linode secure] and [Digital Ocean][do secure].
 These include the following: